normanbarber/commandjson/README.md

 ##### commandjson returns an object
     Object {selectors: Object, code: Array[], filenames: Array[], status: "success" || "error"}

 ##### the selectors object, from the object shown above, is the most important of those.
-It is used to compare the css with the view in the final step
+It is used to compare the css with the view in the final step.
+It contains an array for attributes, classes, ids and viewcode
     selectors: Object
         attributes: Array[]
         classes: Array[]
         ids: Array[]
         viewcode: Array[]